 This can be achieved by encouraging a single leader trunk and allowing it to grow to your desired height.
 Once you’ve done this, cut away all the lower branches of the tree, leaving only the top one third or so remaining.
 Over the next several years, clip the tops of the branches and encourage spreading ones.
 Eventually this will even out into an attractive ball shape.

 If you have a young bay tree with several shoots, you can achieve a very cool braided trunk look.
 Simply dig up your tree and separate the shoots, making sure each has a portion of the root ball attached.
-Replant your shoots as close together as possible, removing the lower two third of branches.
+Replant your shoots as close together as possible, removing the lower two thirds of branches.

 In the early spring, when the shoots are at their most pliable, carefully braid them together and tie them in place.
 After a few years, they will take to the shape naturally.
 Trim the foliage as you like – it looks best with the standard lollipop ball on top.